1994 Irish government crisis

 The 1994 Irish government crisis was a political event in the Republic of Ireland that occurred between November and December 1994.
 It saw the fracturing and eventual collapse of Taoiseach Albert Reynolds' governing coalition between Fianna Fáil and the Labour Party.
-However, no election was called and as a result, a new government was formed between Fine Gael, Labour and Democratic Left, the first (and to date the only) such change in government in Ireland's history.
+However, no election was called and as a result, a new government was established between Fine Gael, Labour and Democratic Left, the first (and to date the only) such change in government in Ireland's history.

 Background

 In 1992, the previous coalition between Fianna Fáil and the Progressive Democrats, also headed by Albert Reynolds, collapsed.
 This was caused by a similar deterioration in relations between the government parties, driven primarily in the mutual antipathy between Reynolds and Des O'Malley, leader of the PDs.
 Matters came to a head in late 1992 during an inquiry into corruption in Ireland's beef industry which implicated Reynolds and at which O'Malley provided evidence.
 During one hearing Reynolds dismissed O'Malley testimony and in effect accused him of perjury, which caused the PDs to leave government.
 The Reynolds government fell on a motion of no confidence shortly after.